Geno Smith: Senior year

 As a senior, Smith put together multiple great statistical performances for the Mountaineers.
 In the season opening victory over Marshall, he finished 32-of-36 for 323 yards and four touchdowns.
 In the next game, a victory over James Madison, he finished 34-of-39 for 411 yards and five touchdowns.
 On September 29 against Baylor, Smith had a career-day, completing 45-of-51 passes for 656 yards and eight touchdowns in the 70–63 victory.
 In the next game, a victory over Texas, he finished with 268 passing yards and four touchdowns to help lead the Mountaineers to a 5–0 record.
 After the win over Texas, the season started to falter for the Mountaineers.
 Despite some solid individual results, Smith and the Mountaineers dropped the next five games.
 On November 23, Smith had 236 passing yards and two touchdowns in a victory over Iowa State to stop the losing streak.
 In the regular season finale against Kansas, he finished 23-of-24 for 407 yards, three touchdowns, and an interception in the 59–10 victory.
 In the Pinstripe Bowl against Syracuse, he finished with 201 passing yards and two touchdowns in the 38–14 loss.

-Smith finished the season with 4,205 passing yards, 42 touchdowns, and six interceptions to go along with 66 carries for 151 yards and two touchdowns.
+Smith finished the season with 4,205 passing yards, an NCAA-leading 42 touchdowns, and six interceptions to go along with 66 carries for 151 yards and two touchdowns.
 After the season, he officially announced his decision to enter the 2013 NFL draft.